JinnZ2/Resilient-AI-Human-Collaboration-/Protocols.md

 **IF MISSING REQUIREMENTS:**

+-If missing both tool & substitute → STOP and log ID-XXX”) will prevent wasted cycles
 - Substitution options for each essential item
 - Modified procedures for degraded conditions
 - Abort criteria if insufficient resources